Causal inference methods for combining randomized trials and observational studies: a review: Additional simulation results

 \subsection{Impact of a hidden treatment effect modifier}

 In this part, we consider a heterogeneous treatment effect setting where $X_1$ impacts the RCT sampling while also being a treatment effect modifier.
 We consider the IPSW estimator and its variations without using $X_1$ (labeled as IPSW.without.X1) and using only $X_1$ (labeled as IPSW.X1).
-As shown in Figure \ref{fig:sim-treat-effect-modifier}, IPSW.X1 is still unbiased when using only $X_1$ in the sampling propensity score estimation, as it is the only covariate being the treatment effect modifier.
+As shown in Figure \ref{fig:sim-treat-effect-modifier}, IPSW.X1 is still unbiased when using only $X_1$ in the sampling propensity score estimation, as it is the only covariate being the shifted treatment effect modifier.
 However, if $X_1$ is missing, the resulting estimator IPSW.without.X1 is strongly biased.
-Therefore, it is important to include all variables that affect both sampling and outcome to adjust for bias.
-We also conjecture that including outcome predictors that do not affect sampling may increase the efficiency of the estimator.
+Therefore, by including all variables that affect both sampling and outcome one can ensure identifiability. \modiff{A recent work suggests to add non-shifted treatment effect modifier for precision \citep{Colnet2022Reweighting}.}

-Note also that if the treatment effect were homogeneous (does not depend on $X_1$), then the estimated ATE on the RCT would be unbiased (as shown Figure \ref{fig:sim-homogeneous-treat-effect} in the section below, Section~\ref{sec:homo}) so in this setting there is no need to use the observational data and associated methods to transport the ATE from the trial to the target population.
+Note also that if the treatment effect were homogeneous (does not depend on $X_1$), then the estimated ATE on the RCT would be unbiased (as shown Figure \ref{fig:sim-homogeneous-treat-effect} in the section below, Section~\ref{sec:homo}) so in this setting there is no need to use the observational data and associated methods to transport the ATE from the trial to the target population \modiff{as the causal effect investigated is on the absolute different scale.}